tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 This large patch of exposed ground on planet Earth "needs" neither philosophy.
 These are brought by People with motives, as are all things.

 Companies are the perfect tinctures of authoritarianism, but then they said a CEO "should" be President, who "should" run the Country like a Business.
 They meant it in every way possible.
-Beholden to no one, equipped fine powers over its dominion, immune with anything it calls "official business", the terms can still update nightly when necessary.
+Beholden to no one, equipped with fine powers over its self-guided dominion (Greenland and Canada too?), immune with anything it calls "official business", the terms can still update nightly when necessary.

 When we reduce our great Constitution (and the amendments they remembered to add) and system of law into the one amorphous Rule, two rules appear and you can select which to use:
 - Play where it's clear, and